-In an effort to address these challenges, enforcement staff established several internal benchmarks for administrative referrals to the AG's office.
+In an effort to address these challenges, enforcement staff established several internal benchmarks for administrative referrals to the AG.
 Monthly reports are run to identify case exceptions; staff is assigned to make contact with the AG's office and the assigned attorney to address issues that may be contributing to delays.

 Probation Intake Target is 10 days.
 Probation intake measures the time between when the probation monitor is assigned the case file and the date the monitor meets with their assigned probationer to review monitoring terms and conditions.
-The four year average between these two events is 19 days.
+The four-year average between these two events is 19 days.
 Data outliers can be attributed to the availability of the licensee to meet with their assigned monitor (out of state applicants have not begun residing in California), an order requiring testing before the license can be issued (physical or competency exam requirements), and in some instances, the availability of the monitor within the target window.

 Probation Violation Response Target is 10 days.
-This target represents the average number of days from the date a violation of probation is reported, to the date the assigned monitor initiates appropriate action.
+This target represents the average number of days from the date a violation of probation is discovered, to the date the assigned monitor initiates appropriate action.

 In general, once a violation is discovered, the decision to take action is made immediately.
 However, the monitor must collect any supporting evidence (arrest/conviction records, positive drug test results) and write a report documenting the event.
 Once the report is referred for discipline, "appropriate action" has been initiated and the clock stops.
 Factors which may affect the turnaround time on this measure include how the violation is reported, and how quickly the monitor can write up and refer the violation for administrative action.
-Incoming complaints or arrest/conviction reports from the Department of Justice may take several days to be processed and reported to the assigned monitor.
+Incoming complaints or arrest/conviction reports from the DOJ may take several days to be processed and reported to the assigned monitor.

-The Board's quarterly and annual performance measures for FY2010/11 - FY2013/14 as published on the Department of Consumer Affairs Web site are listed below.
+The Board's quarterly and annual performance measures for FY 10/11 - FY 13/14 as published on the DCA web site are provided at the end of this Section.